 If video isn’t already an important part of your content marketing strategy, odds are it’s about to be.
 Web content is taking a turn toward video whether SEOs and content marketers like it or not.
-Nearly 50% of marketers are adding YouTube and Facebook channels for video distribution in the next year; one third of online activity is spent watching video; and video itself is projected to account for more than 80% of all internet traffic by 2019.
-80%!
+In fact, according to invideo, online videos make up more than 82% of all consumer internet traffic and 79% of people say they’ve been convinced to buy or download a piece of software by watching a video.

 Not an expert?
 Don’t know how to edit videos, have a video studio, or have a bona fide video specialist to shoot and cut your features?
 That’s alright!
 The goal of today’s blog is to show you that with the right video editing software, you too can churn out sleek, professional video content—regardless of experience—and keep your content strategy ahead of the curve.

-Ok—so to those of you working with PCs, this one won’t really apply; but we’d remiss to leave it off the list.
+Ok—so to those of you working with PCs, this one won’t really apply; but we’d be remiss to leave it off the list.
 If you’re looking for simplicity and elegance, it doesn’t get much better than Apple iMovie. iMovie’s ten high-fidelity filters are some of the classiest in the video editing game; and if you’re shooting on your iPhone, or have been editing a project on your iPad, you can use AirDrop to wirelessly and seamlessly transfer your project over to your Mac.

 One of iMovie’s most coveted features is its green-screen, or “chroma-key” tool, which allows you to place your characters in exotic locations—Hawaii, say—at a moment’s notice.
 Want to overlay the scene with “Somewhere Over the Rainbow”? iMovie ties directly in with iTunes and GarageBand, so you can easily implement custom tracks and sounds.
 When your movie’s finally ready to ship, release it into the wild using iMessage, Facebook, YouTube, or any other of iMovie’s succinctly connected platforms.